AVSCGREAT/TheZero/README.md

 ## 3D Printed Case

 * The enclosure is designed in TinkerCAD, tailored for all components.
-* STL files are included in the `/3d-print` directory.
+* STL files are included in the main as `rpi 4b case.stl` .
 * Features include:

   * Secure mounting points for Pi and screen